 An occupant sensor that turns receptacle power off when no occupants have been detected for a maximum of 20 minutes.

 A time-of-day operated control device that turns receptacle power off at specific programmed times and can be programmed separately for each day of the week.
 The control device shall be configured to provide an independent schedule for each portion of the building not to exceed 5,000 square feet (465 m2) and not to exceed one full floor.
-The device shall be capable of being overridden for periods of up to two hours by a timer accessible to occupants.
+The device shall be capable of being overridden for periods of up to two hours by a timer in a location with access to occupants.
 Any individual override switch shall control the controlled receptacles for a maximum area of 5,000 square feet (465 m2).
 Override switches for controlled receptacles are permitted to control the lighting within the same area.

 Exception: Receptacles designated for specific equipment requiring 24-hour operation, for building maintenance functions, or for specific safety or security equipment are not required to be controlled by an automatic control device and are not required to be located within 72 inches of a controlled receptacle.

-C405.11 Reserved.

-C405.12 Reserved.

-C405.13 Electrical power and lighting systems commissioning and completion requirements.
-Electrical power and lighting systems shall be commissioned and completed in accordance with Section C408.
+C405.11Voltage drop in feeders and branch circuits.
+The total voltage drop across the combination of feeders and branch circuits shall not exceed five percent.

 SECTION C406

-ADDITIONAL EFFICIENCY PACKAGE OPTIONS
+EFFICIENCY PACKAGES

 C406.1 Requirements.
 Buildings shall comply with no less than two of the following: